-The role of the carrier is very important, and incorporation into textiles will only show effect when there is moisture, as Ag+ is only active in solution.
+The role of the carrier is very important, and incorporation into fabrics will only show effect when there is moisture, as Ag+ is only active in solution.

 How Do the Silver Life Textiles Work?

-When the textile is used, for example in a face covering or bed linen or in towels, the areas that become moist will allow the silver to activate and the antimicrobial action will result.
-Silver is inactive when the textile is dry.
+When the textile is used, for example in a face mask or bed linen or in towels, the areas that become moist will allow the silver to activate and the antimicrobial action will result.
+Silver is inactive when the fabric is dry.

 When the Silver Life Textiles are washed, the polyester component will slowly lose fibres from the surface releasing more silver ions to the surface.
 Studies have shown that the antimicrobial action occurs within the fabric and silver does not leech out into the surrounding environment.

-Toxicology studies have shown minimal irritation and immunological responses.
+Toxicology studies have shown minimal irritation and immunological response.
 This is because of the way in which the silver ions are held within the Silver Life Textiles.